Juicing Journal – The First 10 Days

 I didn’t understand the reasoning behind this until I started using the Hurom which is a vertical auger juicer.

-I didn’t pre-cut the spinach I put in so the pulp (which was stringy) got stuck in the outlet where all the dry pulp comes out.
 This created a bottleneck and the juice that came out was pulpier than what I would have liked.

 How do you pre-cut?
 What this video.